 Can ChatGPT create Cisco Packet Tracer .pkt files?

-No. ChatGPT generates text — configuration commands, explanations, and step-by-step instructions — but it cannot create, export, or interact with Packet Tracer .pkt files.
-You must manually build the topology and type every command yourself.
-NetPilot is currently the only AI tool that generates fully configured .pkt files from a text description.
+ChatGPT is strong at generating text — configuration commands, explanations, and step-by-step instructions — but it's a text-only model with no way to create, export, or interact with Packet Tracer .pkt files directly.
+You'd have to manually build the topology and type every command yourself.
+As of 2026, NetPilot is the productized AI tool in this category that generates fully configured .pkt files from a text description and supports the full Packet Tracer round-trip.

-Is there an AI that builds Packet Tracer labs automatically?
+Is there an AI that builds Cisco Packet Tracer labs automatically?

 Yes.
 NetPilot generates complete Packet Tracer labs from plain English descriptions.
 Describe your assignment ("Build an OSPF multi-area lab with 4 routers and inter-VLAN routing") and the AI agent designs the topology, generates all configs, and exports a .pkt file ready to open in Packet Tracer — devices placed, cables connected, protocols configured.